moses-palmer/pystray/usage.rst

 Getting input from the *system tray icon*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to receive notifications about user interaction with the icon, two
+In order to receive notifications about user interaction with the icon, a
-constructor arguments are available:

-*on_activate*
-    This should be a callable taking one argument---the icon instance.

-    It will be called when the icon is *activated*, which generally means that
-    the icon has been clicked.

-    This is supported on all platforms, except *OSX* when a menu has been
-    specified.

-*menu*
+popup menu can be added with the ``menu`` constructor argument.

-    This should be an instance of ``pystray.Menu``, or a tuple that can be
+This should be an instance of ``pystray.Menu``, or a tuple that can be passed to
-    passed to the ``pystray.Menu`` constructor.
-Please see the reference for
+the ``pystray.Menu`` constructor.
+Please see the reference for more information
-    more information about the format.
+about the format.

-    It will be displayed when the right-hand button has been pressed on the icon
+It will be displayed when the right-hand button has been pressed on the icon on
-    on *Windows* and *GTK+*, and when the icon has been clicked on *OSX*.
-Menus
+*Windows* and *GTK+*, and when the icon has been clicked on *OSX*.
+Menus are not
-    are not supported on *X*.
+supported on *X*.

+Menus also support a default item.
+On *Windows*, *GTK+* and *X*, this item will
+be activated when the user clicks on the icon using the primary button.
+On *OSX*
+it will be activated if the menu contains no visible entries; it does not have
+to be visible.